senadkurtisi/pytorch-GCN/README.md

 ## Results
 ### Validation peformance

 Validation loss and accuracy we see below were obtained by using early stopping.
 The training was set to maximum of **200 epochs** as specified in the paper.
 If the validation loss hasn't improved for 10 epochs, the training is stopped.
-The model which was trained in this iteration achieved an accuracy of `83%` on the test set.
+The model which was trained in this run achieved an accuracy of ```82%``` on the test set.
 <img src="imgs/validation_performance.png" height="370">

 ### Learned representation